HayleySummer/Qiskit_Hackathon_Europe/QNN/QNN_README.md

+This is a short summary on how to run the QNN:

+Prerequisits:

-Run it on a Linux Machine
+Run it on a Linux Machine (preferebaly, the .c file causes some issues on Mac)

-Dependencies you need to install beforehand
+Dependencies you need to install beforehand:

 pip install <dependency>

+Dependencies:
 sklearn
 matplotlib
 torch